h591341/QuizAppOblig1/README.md

 ## Task 3 (oblig 2)

-After writing the following command in the Android Studios terminal...
+After writing the following command in the Android Studio terminal...

 *" ./gradlew connectedAndroidTest --info"*